 Culling badgers is clearly not working.
 The Irish Wildlife Trust believes that improvements in testing and the development of a cattle vaccine are the best ways to eliminate this disease just as we did in the human population.
 Vaccination is also the best way to deal with the disease in badgers.
 A badger vaccine based on the human BCG has been developed in New Zealand and has been shown to reduce TB in 74-76% of vaccinated badgers.
-Several vaccination trials are on-going in Ireland at the moment and the results of these studies will be known in 2015.
+Recent vaccination trials have led to some promising results which indicate that if proper vaccination measures are put in place and controlled, TB can be wiped from badger populations.
 In the interim we would call on the Irish authorities to stop wasting taxpayer’s money on a system which is unscientific and completely unsustainable in the long run.
 We should follow the lead of the authorities in Northern Ireland and Wales who have committed to vaccination.
 Vaccination with oral bait will cost less than culling and will cure the disease in the badger population in the long run.
 That is something snaring can never achieve.

 The Irish Wildlife Trust (IWT) is opposed to badger culling and the use of snares.
 Not only is it barbaric and unethical, recent findings have shown it to be ineffective in the war on bovine TB.
 Badgers can die over extended periods struggling in these hideous devices while their young starve underground.
 Nobody has ever counted badgers accurately in this country and while it has always been assumed that they are common animals, this can no longer be taken for granted.